columbia/VIA/README.md

 You can replace `apache` with `hack`, `kern`, `memcached`, `mysql`, `mongo` or `redis` for different workloads.

-After you run the command, QEMU will wait for the vCPUs being pinned to proceed.
+If you use QEMU, after you run the command, QEMU will wait for the vCPUs being pinned to proceed.
 To pin the vCPUs, login to the N1SDP on a different shell and run:

 ```
 ./pin_vcpu.sh
 ```

+If you use kvmtool, the vCPUs are automatically pinned.

 Once the vCPUs are pinned, the VM will boot.
 The VM is configured with IP address `192.168.11.11` and you can run each benchmarks using the scripts on the jump host.
 We will cover this in the next section.